Jkwok0714/webrtc-test/README.md

+# Lame WabRTC Demo

+This project was done step by step without planning to try WebRTC functions and is pretty awfully put together.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>